PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 .. example:: Reference to Needs

-   :need:`R_EXAMPLE_REQUIREMENT` is here like a customer requirement, where the :need:`S_EXAMPLE_SPECIFICATION` is our derivied specification.
+   :need:`R_EXAMPLE_REQUIREMENT` is here like a customer requirement, where the :need:`S_EXAMPLE_SPECIFICATION` is our derived specification.

 Embedded a Need in a Need
 =========================